Free Car Insurance Comparison

 You know, depending on your level of coverage, your insurance rates may vary, but what kind of coverage does Liberty Mutual offer?
 What are your options?
 It’s important to know this because while knowing how insurance coverage fits into your budget is important, it’s just as important to have the right coverage for your needs, to ensure you’re financially protected in the event something happens (a car accident, weather damage, etc.).

-In the next few sections, we’ll discuss the kinds of coverage you can purchase or add to your policy through Liberty Mutual, as well as discounts, bundling options, programs, and more.
+In the next few sections, we’ll discuss the kinds of coverage Liberty Mutual offers that you can purchase or add to your policy through Liberty Mutual, as well as discounts, bundling options, programs, and more.

 Types of Coverages Offered

 Liberty Mutual’s standard liability auto insurance policies (which are focused on meeting the minimum legal coverage requirements) come with the following coverage types:

 - Bodily Injury Liability – covers medical treatment (up to a certain threshold) for anyone you injure in an accident you cause

 - Property Damage – covers the cost of damages (up to a certain threshold) of other individuals’ property (but not yours) in an accident you cause

 They also offer a number of add-on coverage types to ensure you have what you need (remember their focus is customizable policies tailored to your needs).
 These include:

 - Uninsured Motorist – covers your damages if you are in an accident with an uninsured driver

 - Personal Injury Protection – covers your medical expenses, lost wages, etc. after an accident (this extends the coverage you already get through MedPay, beyond what is included with that coverage)